Trump signs off on deferring tariffs for most-favored nations for three months

-President Donald Trump has signed off on a plan to defer U.S. tariffs for most-favored nations for three months, according to a source familiar with the decision.
+President Donald Trump has signed off on a plan to defer U.S. tariffs on goods from countries with most-favored nation status for three months, to help ease the economic fallout of the coronavirus, a source familiar with the decision said Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)